Ampless/Amplessimus/README.md

 # Amplessimus
 Amplessimus is an app that tries to be what the 'DSBMobile' app could have been.
 It currently supports Android, iOS, Linux, macOS and Windows.

+## Why not the browser?
 We could theoretically build a webapp version of this with almost no effort, BUT it would require a proxy server of some kind as all mainstream browsers try to block, what is called CSRF: You open up evil.com and in JavaScript it makes a request to bank.com that tells it to send me $1000.
 Of course we, as well as the browser vendors should, know that making requests to DSBMobile probably cannot ever be abused in a relevant way, but that doesn't fix the problem.
-Proxy servers are a solution for this and there will probably be one, but that makes it a bit harder to run this as a webapp.
+Proxy servers are a solution for this and, while we might one day make one, that makes it quite a bit harder to run this as a webapp.

 ## Installing
 Just take the binary and install it in your OS's standard way.